UnitedPlanet/intrexx-sample-connector-api/docs/QuickStartGuide-Showcases.md

     * Add "ParentId" expert flag:
         * Key: `connector.google.drive.parentId`
         * Value = ID of your Google Drive Folder.
-6. Open the settings of the "Save Button" and edit the "Link destination" in the action tab.
+6. Open the properties of the "Save" button and edit the "Link destination" on the "Actions" tab.
-    * Select as destination the page with the view table.
+    * Select the page with the view table as the destination.
 7. Add the edit page to your application menu.
-    1. Open application -> properties
+    1. Open the application properties
-    2. Application menu tab
+    2. Go to the "Application menu" tab
-    3. Switch "Edit page" from available pages to selected pages.
+    3. Move the "Edit page" from available pages to selected pages.
 8. Save your application.

-### 3.6 Create Google Drive App - Edit/Delete Page
+### 3.6 Create Google Drive app - Edit/delete page

-For editing or deleting records, use the upload page.
+Use the upload page for editing or deleting records.

-1. Open properties of view table.
+1. Open the properties of the view table.
 2. Add a button.
-3. Open action tab and select your upload page as destination.
+3. Go to the "Actions" tab and select your upload page as the destination.
 4. Save your application.

-## 4. Example Google Drive Calendar
+## 4. Google Drive Calendar example

-In this Chapter we will explain how Intrexx can access your Google Calendar account.
+In this chapter, we will explain how Intrexx can access your Google Calendar account.
 The Connector API consumes the Google Calendar API.

-### 4.1 Create OAuth2 credentials in your Google Account
+### 4.1 Create OAuth2 credentials in your Google account

 See chapter 3.1.

-### 4.2 Google Calendar Connector API configuration
+### 4.2 Google Calendar connector API configuration

-Create an new XML file with the following xml content.
+Create a new XML file with the following content.
 Replace:

-* ```####YOUR_CLIENT_ID####``` with the Google OAuth2 Client Id
+* ```####YOUR_CLIENT_ID####``` with the Google OAuth2 client ID
-* ```####YOUR_CLIENT_SECRET####``` with the Google OAuth2 Client Secret
+* ```####YOUR_CLIENT_SECRET####``` with the Google OAuth2 client secret

 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>